Background pattern

 • Cimetidine and ranitidine (used to reduce stomach acidity).

-• Phenytoin and valproic acid (antiepileptic medications).
+• Phenytoin and valproic acid (antiepileptic drugs).

 • Lithium and serotonin receptor inhibitors (used in the treatment of depression).